Skip to main content Skip to navigation

 She is the author of various journal articles and book chapters related to the politics of migration and displacement.
 Her work has appeared in journals including Third World Quarterly, Journal of Ethnic and Migration Studies, Turkish Studies and British Journal of Middle Eastern Studies.
 Currently, she serves as the Co-Investigator of the Algorithmic Fairness for Asylum Seekers and Refugees Project, funded by the Volkswagen Foundation.
 Previously, she was the Principal Investigator of the Governance of AI-based Technologies in the Management of Migration Project, funded by the John Fell Fund at the University of Oxford.

 Beyond her academic research, Derya contributes to #ProtectNotSurveil, a coalition of civil society organisations that developed amendment recommendations to the EU AI Act to enhance protection against potential harms arising from the use of artificial intelligence in the migration context.
 Additionally, she acts as an advisor to the Forced Migration Review, the most widely read publication on forced migration, for the issue of ‘Digital Disruption’.
-She occasionally provides expert opinions on asylum adjudication, particularly related to conditions for Alevis in Turkey.
-She occasionally shares insights on her work through tweets at @DeryaOzkul.
+She occasionally provides expert opinions on asylum adjudication, particularly related to conditions for Alevis in Turkey, and shares insights on her work through tweets at @DeryaOzkul.

 Derya is available to supervise PhD students, particularly on topics related to migration, displacement, and new technologies.